-Set in the Twin Cities of Minneapolis and St. Paul, the University of Minnesota and its students are able to experience and take part in the exciting and diverse culture of two of America's premiere cities.
+Set in the Twin Cities of Minneapolis and St. Paul, the University of Minnesota and its students are able to experience and take part in the exciting and diverse culture of two of America's premier cities.
 The Twin Cities are renowned for their quality of life, outdoor recreation spaces, diverse culture, and much more!
 Learn more about the Twin Cities and the University's place in them through the resources below.

 University of Minnesota-Twin Cities Location

 The thriving University of Minnesota-Twin Cities campus stretches over 1,150 acres in Minneapolis and St. Paul.
 Nestled around the scenic Mississippi River, the Minneapolis campus sits under the shadow of a sparkling downtown skyline.
 At the U of M, you’ll find unlimited opportunities for entertainment, culture, and hands-on experience right outside your front door.
-Just minutes from campus you can attend a professional sports game, shop at the country’s largest mall, dine at a trendy Uptown restaurant, get inspired at the Weisman Art Museum (on-campus), or kick back and relax at one of our local coffee shops.
-Learn more from University of Minnesota admissions.
+Just minutes from campus you can attend a professional sports game, shop at the country’s largest mall, dine at a trendy restaurant, get inspired at the Weisman Art Museum (on-campus), or kick back and relax at one of our local coffee shops.
+Learn more from the University of Minnesota Office of Admissions.

-Directory of Twin Cities Multicultural Resources and Services
+Twin Cities Multicultural Directory

-Welcome to Your Community!
+Welcome to Your Community Resource Guide

-Twin Cities Relocation Guide
+Twin Cities Living Relocation Guide